OSRoot/generic-angular/README.md

 - Please use interfaces for the objects that you will use more than 1 time and import them.

 ## Reslovers :mag_right:
+- :a:ngular Resolver  is used for pre-fetching some of the data when the user is navigating from one route to another.
+It can be defined as a smooth approach for enhancing user experience by loading data before the user navigates to a particular component.
-- the user is navigating through the application before Angular has rendered the desired page; that makes it; a navigation blocker, as it blocks the navigation until it's resolved.
+- the user is navigating through the application before :a:ngular has rendered the desired page; that makes it; a navigation blocker, as it blocks the navigation until it's resolved.

 ## Shared Components :open_hands:

-- Shared Components are angular regular components that can be used for separating view components and register them whereever you want inside the app.
+- Shared Components are :a:ngular regular components that can be used for separating view components and register them whereever you want inside the app.
 - **Example**:

 |     Header             | side-nav                 |